max-van-leeuwen/SnapLensStudio-Butterflies/README.md

 <pre><code>
 It works without any coding!
-If you want to change parameters for the butterflies on runtime, this is what you could use:
+But in case you want to change parameters for the butterflies on runtime, you could use this: